puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 		chmod 700 /home/ralph/spells

-	And inspect the result one more time:
+..and inspect the result one more time:

  	 	puppet resource file /home/ralph/spells